Types of Accounts: Real, Personal & Nominal

 Nominal accounts are those types of accounts that are related to any form of income or expenditure, gain or loss.
 For example Rent A/c, Salary A/c, Wages A/c, etc.

-The golden rule for such accounts:
+The golden rule for nominal accounts:

 • All types of expenditures and losses relating to the business are to be debited.